Illinois Freedom of Information Act (FOIA) Information

 What records/documents are available by FOIA request?

 FOIA statutes require that the FOIA Officer develop a list of documents or categories of documents that are available by FOIA request.
-Below is a non-exhaustive list of the categories of information and specific documents retained as public records by the MWRD Retirement Fund, which are available for inspection and copying upon request.
+Below is a non-exhaustive list of the categories of information and specific documents retained as public records by the Fund, which are available for inspection and copying upon request.
+MWRDRF records consist of information about the members, the administration, and investment/finances of the Fund, as follows:

 List of Trustees and contact information*